Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 * If auto tuning is successful, new model parameters are set (but not saved) and the PID parameters computed from them are used.
 You can see these parameters by running the M307 H# command, where # is the heater number.
 M307 will also indicate that the model is in use, meaning that the PID parameters displayed by M307 are used, not the PID parameters displayed by M301.

 * Tuning a hot end heater typically takes between five and ten minutes.
 Tuning a bed heater may take more than half an hour, depending on the thermal capacity of the bed.
-You can cancel tuning by sending M0.
+Cancel tuning with an emergency stop.

 # Making new heater parameters persistent